Skip to content

 Curcumin, an active substance in turmeric, has powerful antioxidant properties and can reduce inflammation and neutralise free radicals on its own.
 It also helps stimulate the body's own production of antioxidant enzymes.
 Research has shown that it may particularly be helpful to people with joint symptoms.

-Turmeric can also reduce inflamed skin, relieve redness and pain while also leaving your skin feeling nourished.
+Turmeric can also reduce inflamed skin, and relieve redness and pain while also leaving your skin feeling nourished.

 You can add turmeric to curries and other rice dishes or to your favourite smoothie.
 For an easy way to add some turmeric to your everyday life and give your health a boost, see our herbal remedy Happy Turmeric.
+Our product MSP, MAGNESIUM SLEEP PAIN also contains turmeric.

 Boswellia